ZBL [denk]anstoß - Internationalisation in Higher Education

 More information and registration

 You can find more courses in English at ProfiLehrePlus.
-Please click on the filter "Seminar in English".
+Please tick the box "Seminar in English".

-The Graduate School of Life Sciences offers the seminar "Supervising BSc and MSc Students" at regular intervals.
-Participation can be recognised for the Bavarian University Teaching Certificate (basic and advanced level).
+The Graduate School of Life Sciences regularly offers the seminar “Supervising BSc and MSc Students.”
+Participation in this seminar can be credited towards the Certificate for Teaching in Higher Education (basic and advanced level).
 Registration takes place via OpenWueCampus.
 Current dates can be found in the GSLS calendar.

 English-language self-study courses